Visual-mov/Tevas-lang/doc/Tex-reference.md

 ### *Types*
 Tex has 3 different types: Float, String, and Boolean.
 All type checking is done at runtime.

+#### Float
-*Float* - Floats represent both floating-point numbers as well as integers in Tex.
+Floats represent both floating-point numbers as well as integers in Tex.
 ```
 5.5 + 2.9 -> myVar
 23 - 4 -> myVar2
 ```

+#### String
-*String* - A String is a defined as being multiple between two double quotes.
+A String is a defined as being multiple between two double quotes.
 Strings can not span multiple lines.
 ```
 "Foo" -> myString
 "Lo!" -> myString2